Learning to Order for Inventory Systems with Lost Sales and Uncertain Supplies: Algorithm and General Description of Our Approach

 The above two steps are formalized in the following lemma. \begin{lemma} Suppose that the stochastic process $\{I^a_t\}_{t=\tau_n+L}^{\tau_{n+1}-1}$ is defined in \eqref{eqn:aevolve} and denote by $\{I_t\}_{t=\tau_n+L}^{\tau_{n+1}-1}$ the on-hand inventory level evolving in \eqref{eqn:Itevolve}.
 Then, the value of $I^a_t$ can be computed iteratively for $t=\tau_n+L, \dots,\tau_{n+1}-2$ in the following way: \begin{itemize} \item if $I_{t+1}>0$, then $I^a_{t+1}=(I^a_t+s(a,Z_t)+I_{t+1}-I_t-s(a^{n*},Z_t))^+$; \item if $I_{t+1}\leq0$, then $I^a_{t+1}=0$. \end{itemize} \end{lemma} After deriving the value of $\{I^a_t\}_{t=\tau_n+L}^{\tau_{n+1}-1}$, we use this sequence to approximate $\mathbb{E}[I^{\pi_a}_{\infty}]$.
 The key is to establish the coupling between the stochastic process $\{I^a_t\}_{t=\tau_n+L}^{\tau_{n+1}-1}$ and another stochastic process, which we further explain in \Cref{sec:confidenceinterval}.

-{We do note that for formulation 1, 3, 4 specified in \Cref{sec:randomsupply}, we can directly obtain the value of $Z_t$ and we know $s(q',Z_t)$ for any $q'$.
+{We do note that for \blue{supply function} 1, 3, 4 specified in \Cref{sec:randomsupply}, we can directly obtain the value of $Z_t$ and we know $s(q',Z_t)$ for any $q'$.
 However, knowing $s(q',Z_t)$ itself is not enough to simulate the value $I^{q'}_t$ since the demand is \textit{censored} as well.
 In contrast, as discussed above, choosing the largest element in $\mathcal{A}_n$ would allow us to simulate $I^a_t$ for all other $a\in\mathcal{A}_n$.
-In fact, choosing the largest element is one key distinguish between our algorithm and the classical active arm elimination algorithm in the multi arm bandit (MAB) literature \citep{even2006action}.
-In MAB literature, each element in the active set will be chosen by a certain number of times.
-However, if we directly apply this algorithm in our problem, we need to change the order quantity for $|\mathcal{A}_n|$ times in each epoch $n$.
-Noting by changing the order quantity each time, it incurs a $O(L)$ loss because of the lead time.
-Therefore this would lead to a worst dependency on $L$, such as $O(L\cdot \sqrt{N_i})$ where $N_i$ denotes the number of periods in each epoch.
+In fact, choosing the largest element is one key \blue{distinguishing feature} between our algorithm and the classical active arm elimination algorithm in the multi arm bandit (MAB) literature \citep{even2006action}.
+In MAB literature, each element in the active set will be chosen a certain number of times.
+However, if we directly apply this algorithm in our problem, we need to change the order quantity $|\mathcal{A}_n|$ times in each epoch $n$. \blue{Note that each time the order quantity is changed}, it incurs a $O(L)$ loss because of the lead time.
+Therefore this would lead to a worse dependency on $L$, such as $O(L\cdot \sqrt{N_i})$ where $N_i$ denotes the number of periods in each epoch.
 The key innovation of our algorithm is that we can learn everything we need (censored supply and censored demand) by simply choosing the largest element of the active set in each epoch.
 Since the total number of epochs is $O(\log T)$, as shown later in \Cref{sec:pfThm}, there will only be a loss $O(L\cdot\log T)$ incurred from changing the order quantity.}